Canker Sores / Aphthous ulcers. The basics –

 - Cereal grains: buckwheat, wheat, oats, rye, barley, the gluten protein found in grains

-- Dairy: milk, cheeses
+- Dairy: cow’s milk, cheeses

 - Other substances: toothpastes, mints, gums, dental materials, metals, medications

-E) Products that contain sodium lauryl sulfate (SLS).
+E) Sodium lauryl sulfate (SLS).

 F) Hormonal changes.